4ry1337/my-obsidian/Rust/Rust - Ownership.md

 ### Return values and Scope
 Returning values can also transfer ownership.
 The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.

+When a variable that includes data on the heap goes out of scope, the value will be cleaned up by `drop` unless ownership of the data has been moved to another variable.